-If your life isn’t all you hoped it would be, this guide on how to make a fresh start can help.
+If you wonder if you can make a fresh start, or how I can make a fresh start, this guide on how to make a fresh start can help.
 Perhaps your social media feed is similar to ours.
 It’s not filled with suggestions for how to serve others or how to lay down your life for something you believe in or someone you love.
 Instead, it’s filled with recommendations for how to optimize your time, practice good “self-care,” improve your appearance, or work less but get more done.
 Judging by a recent review of social media, we might be a bit self-absorbed.

 Before we talk about how to make a fresh start, let’s pause for a moment and consider the end goal of life.
 Do we want to die with tight skin, a tiny waist, and a well-organized planner?
 If so, the self-help gurus may be of assistance.
 If we want to leave a heritage and a legacy instead, perhaps it’s time to look elsewhere for guidance.